Theme

 Why it is included here

-Lifehubber includes vllm-omni because it appears to be a clear infrastructure-side reference point in the move toward broader multimodal model serving.
+Lifehubber includes vllm-omni because it gives readers a clear infrastructure-side example in the move toward broader multimodal model serving.

 Source links